davetcoleman/ompl_code_format/README.md

-# roscpp Code Format
+# ompl Code Format
 Why waste your valuable development time formatting code manually when we are trying to build amazing robots?

-The repo contains an auto formatting script for the [ROS C++ Style Guidelines](http://wiki.ros.org/CppStyleGuide).
+The repo contains an auto formatting script for the [OMPL C++ Style Guidelines](http://ompl.kavrakilab.org/styleGuide.html).

 > **Note: this style is in beta format, please submit suggestions or fixes!**